-Faster speed, lower latency, and greater capacity could enable on-the-go, ultra-high-definition video, virtual reality, and other advanced applications.
+Faster speed, lower latency and greater capacity could enable on-the-go, ultra-high-definition video, virtual reality, and other advanced applications.

 Internet of Things

-5G will unlock the potential of IoT by enabling more connections at once at very low power.
+5G will unlock the potential of IoT by enabling more connections at once at extremely low power.
 This could create additional monthly revenues, but average IoT revenues will be a fraction of those for mobile broadband because of low usage.